AA90416/terraform-aws-infra-poc/README.md

 With this Terraform code, the AWS Proof-of-Concept Environment will be set up and ready for use.
 The environment includes a VPC, EC2 instances, Auto Scaling, Application Load Balancer, and an S3 bucket with lifecycle policies, all managed and configured automatically by Terraform.

 ## User Data script init_webserver.sh
-In the Terraform EC2 instance resource block for both the bastion and web server instances, we provide user data to execute script-based configurations.
+In the Terraform EC2 instance resource block for the bastion web server instances, we provide user data to execute script-based configurations.
 The user data scripts perform the following tasks:

 - Update the system packages
 - Install Apache HTTP server (httpd)